-Jamaica’s tourist board revealed plans to reach up to 250,000 British visitors per year by 2020 at the first agent showcase promoting the beautiful Caribbean island to UK trade.
+Jamaica’s tourist board revealed plans to reach up to 250,000 UK visitors per year by 2020 at the first agent showcase promoting the beautiful Caribbean island to UK trade.

-The UK is the island’s third-biggest source market, and last year saw a record figure of 201,364 British visitors, but this is expected to rise with additional airlift and accommodation.
-Thomson has added a 3rd weekly flight from Manchester and a 4th from Gatwick running November-April, with a Stansted service coming in May, while British Airways’ fourth weekly Gatwick-Kingston flight starts next April.
+The UK is Jamaica's 3rd-biggest source market, and in 2015 saw a record figure of 201,364 UK visitors, but this is expected to rise with additional airlift and accommodation.
+Thomson has added a 3rd weekly flight from Manchester and a 4th from London Gatwick running November-April, with a Stansted service coming in May, while British Airways’ fourth weekly Gatwick-Kingston flight starts next April.